Are You Digitally Motivating Your Target Audience?

 Do you remember a time when people had very few digital interactions, making them more capable of self-achievement without all of those distractions?
-Now in a time that our days consist entirely on digital interactions, we have made personal achievement much easier to obtain which in turn, makes it much less internally rewarding.
+Now that our days consist entirely on digital interactions, we have made personal achievement much easier to obtain.
+This, in turn, makes it much less internally rewarding.

 If we were to remove digital interactions from our everyday lives, how would we function?

-How would you know your family’s birthdays if you remove social media platforms?
+- Would you know when your family’s birthdays are if you remove social media platforms?

-How would you know the newest product release from your favorite brand?
+- Where else would you find out about the newest product release from your favorite brand?